 All goals for calendar year 2018 that are manager-approved by October 31 will be migrated to Workday.
 If goals are not approved by then, employees will have to manually enter goals in Workday in January.
 Evaluations for calendar year 2018 will be completed in Workday following go-live.

 Due to the migration process, no attached documents, comments, or additional detail will transfer to Workday.
 Employees and managers who completed interim or mid-year evaluations in Lead@ are encouraged to save a PDF copy for upload into Workday, post-launch.
-Request the job aid for detailed instructions.
+Click here for instructions.

 Advancement and School of Medicine employees will enter fiscal year 2019 goals directly in Workday after go-live.